• Skip to main content

 • Ingredients for Madeira loaf cake for trifle

-• How to make Madeira loaf cake – step by step instructions
+• How to make Madeira loaf cake – step-by-step instructions

 • What is Madeira cake?